History of rail transport in Turkey explained

 Summary

-During the period of the Ottoman Empire, the British, French and German entities funded and ran private railways in Turkey having gotten permits to do so from the state.[1]
-European powers used their technological know how in different zones of influence, which they divided amongst themselves.[2]
+The first finished Ottoman railway line was a 66km (41miles) line between Köstence (today Constanţa, Romania) and Boğazköy (today Cernavodă, Romania) built in 1859–1860.
+The Ottoman Empire permitted British, French and German companies to fund and ran private railways.[7]
+European powers used their technological know how in different zones of influence, which they divided amongst themselves.[8]
+According to Ozyuksel, European entities saw railways as a mean to expand their political or economic influence as well as made it easier to begin operating economically in the "undeveloped country".[9]
 The Ottomans were interested in the economic, social and military advantages of the railways.
-The first railways were built by the Brits during the mid 19th century.
+The first railways were built by the British, such as their Ottoman Railway Company, during the mid 19th century.
 This was done in order to transport the fig harvest to Izmir.
 Companies from Germany built the well known Orient Express, which ran from Turkey to Europe.
-The Germans also built the Turkish part of the line Berlin–Baghdad railway.[3]
+The Germans also built the Turkish part of the Berlin–Baghdad railway.[10]

 European and Ottoman interests